UniversalDependencies/docs/workgroups/core.md

 disappears but the objects stay untouched.
 Moreover, if the subject is not removed but transformed to an instrumental argument, it is likely that the original instrumental argument will be removed instead.
-Yet it is not completely ungrammatical (see the example below; but it is highly preferred that the two instrumental arguments are not adjacent).
+Yet it is not completely ungrammatical to keep them both (see the example below; but it is highly preferred that the two instrumental arguments are not adjacent).

 * _Muž vyhrožoval sousedovi smrtí._ “A man threatened his neighbor with death.”